boldare/xsolve-tv-control/README.md

 - Getting screenshots (only GUI version)

 ## Versions
-There are two ways of using XSolve TV - with GUI or CLI.
+There are two ways of using XSolve TV Control - with GUI or CLI.
 With GUI you can control TVs in the easy way.
 CLI version may be useful for automating tasks for example to run TVs on specific hour etc.

 ## Supported TVs
 Currently only Sony Bravia TVs with Android TV are supported.
 Support for most Android TV devices may be added soon.